vdelanno/convida/assets/txt-en.md

 ¿What samples are needed for antigen tests?
 Rapid antigen tests use nose and throat samples.

-¿What samples is needed for serologic tests?
+¿What samples are needed for serologic tests?
 Serologic or antibodies tests use blood samples.

 ¿Could serological tests determine if someone can go back to their work?
 It is not recommended.
 Serological tests shouldn’t determine if a person could go back to work, college, school or any other place where people group together.

-¿Can serologic test determine if someone must be vaccinated or mustn’t?
+¿Can serologic tests determine if someone must be vaccinated or mustn’t?
 It isn’t recommended.
 Serologic tests cannot be used to decide who must be vaccinated or who mustn’t.

-¿Can serologic test determine the immunity against COVID-19 in a vaccinated person?
+¿Can serologic tests determine the immunity against COVID-19 in a vaccinated person?
 It isn’t recommended.
-Serologic tests cannot determine the immunity respond against the COVID-19 virus in a person full vaccinated.
+Serologic tests cannot determine the immunity response against the COVID-19 virus in a person full vaccinated.

 ¿Could someone who had COVID-19 get infected again (reinfection)?
 Yes.
 There have been some COVID-19 cases of reinfection although they are rare.
 Antibodies generated by our body may not last forever or may not protect our bodies from a second infection (reinfection).